Penalty Methods with Stochastic Approximation for Stochastic Nonlinear Programming: Introduction

 where both $f:\R^n \to \R$ and $c:\R^n\to \R^q$ are continuously differentiable but possibly nonconvex.
 We assume that the function values and gradients of $c_i(x)$, $i=1,\ldots,q$, can be obtained exactly.
 However, we assume that only the noisy function values or gradients of $f$ are available.
 Specifically, the noisy gradients (resp. function values) of $f$ are obtained via subsequent calls to a {\it stochastic first-order oracle} ($\SFO$) (resp. {\it stochastic zeroth-order oracle} ($\SZO$)).
 The problem \eqref{orig-prob} arises in many applications, such as machine learning \cite{mbps09}, simulation-based optimization \cite{f02}, mixed logit modeling problems in economics and transportation \cite{bbt00,bct06,hg03}.
 Besides, many two-stage stochastic programming problems can be formulated as \eqref{orig-prob} (see, e.g., \cite{bl11}).
 Many problems in these fields have the following objective functions:

-where $\xi$ denotes the random variable whose distribution $P$ is supported on $\Xi$ and $\E_{\xi}[\cdot]$ means the expectation is taken with respect to $\xi$.
+where $\xi$ denotes the random variable whose distribution $P$ is supported on $\Xi$ and $\E_{\xi}[\cdot]$ means that the expectation is taken with respect to $\xi$.
 Due to the fact that the integral is difficult to evaluate, or function $F(\cdot,\xi)$ is not given explicitly, the function values and gradients of $f$ are not easily obtainable and only noisy information of $f$ is available.

 Stochastic programming has been studied for several decades.
 Robbins and Monro \cite{rm51} proposed a stochastic approximation (SA) algorithm for solving convex stochastic programming problems.
 Various methods on SA have been proposed after \cite{rm51}, such as \cite{C54,e83,g78,rs86,s58} and so on.
 By incorporating the averaging technique, Polyak \cite{p90} and Polyak and Juditsky \cite{pj92} suggested SA methods with longer stepsizes and the {\it asymptotically optimal} rate of convergence is exhibited.
 Interested readers are referred to \cite{bl11,sdr09} for more details on stochastic programming.
 Recently, following the development of the complexity theory in convex optimization \cite{ny83}, the convergence and complexity properties of SA methods were explored.
 Nemirovski \etal \cite{njls09} proposed a mirror descent SA method for the nonsmooth convex stochastic programming problem $x^*:=\argmin \{ f(x)\mid x\in X\}$ and showed that the algorithm returns $\bar{x}\in X$ with $\E[f(\bar{x})-f(x^*)]\le\epsilon$ in $O(\epsilon^{-2})$ iterations, where $X$ is the constraint set and $\E[y]$ denotes the expectation of random variable $y$.
+Nemirovski and Rubinstein \cite{NR} proposed an efficient SA method for convex-concave stochastic saddle point problem in the form of $\min_{x\in X}\max_{y\in Y}\phi(x,y)$.
+It is assumed that both $X$ and $Y$ are convex sets and $\phi$ is convex in $x\in X$ and concave in $y\in Y$.
+Under certain assumptions, they showed that the proposed method returns $(\bar{x},\bar{y})\in X\times Y$ with $\E[\max_{y\in Y}\phi(\bar{x},y)-\min_{x\in X}\phi(x,\bar{y})]\le\epsilon$ in $O(\epsilon^{-2})$ iterations.
+Recently, Wang and Bertsekas \cite{WB} proposed an SA method with constraint projection for nonsmooth convex optimization, whose constraint set is the intersection of a finite number of convex sets.
 Other relevant works on the complexity analysis of SA algorithms for convex optimization include \cite{gl12,gl131,jrt08,ksm01,l12,lns12}.